 "Hobby Breeders", who produce four or less litters in one year are not affected.

-In order to apply for a licence you should complete an application form and return it together with the application fee which is currently £293.
+In order to apply for a licence you should complete an application form and return it together with the application fee which is £300 for a new application and £260 for a renewal application.
 Once we have received your application form and fee, new premises will be inspected to check compliance with the council's licence conditions for either domestic or non-domestic breeders.

 Existing premises may also be subject to periodic inspections throughout the year